Writing Custom Handlers

 • APIMgtGoogleAnalyticsTrackingHandler: Publishes events to Google Analytics.
 This handler only comes into effect If Google analytics tracking is enabled.
 See Integrating with Google Analytics for more information.

 • APIManagerExtensionHandler : Triggers extension sequences.
 By default, the extension handler is listed at last in the handler chain, and therefore is executed last.
 You cannot change the order in which the handlers are executed, except the extension handler.
-To configure the API Gateway to execute extension handler first, log in to management console (https://localhost:9443/carbon) and in the main tab, expand the resources section and browse for _system/config/apimgt/applicationdata/tenant-conf.json.
-Edit the field ExtensionHandlerPosition and provide the value top.
+To configure the API Gateway to execute extension handler first, log in to Admin console (https://localhost:9443/admin).
+Go to Settings > Advanced and edit the field ExtensionHandlerPosition and provide the value top.
 This is useful when you want to execute your own extensions before our default handlers in situations like doing additional security checks such as signature verification on access tokens before executing the default security handler.
 See Adding Mediation Extensions.

 Using APILogMessageHandler